Singularities in positive characteristic, stratification and simplification of the singular locus: Proof of Theorem

 where $f_1,\ldots,f_m\in {\mathcal G}^{(d)}$ via the inclusions and where each $f_i$ is transversal to

 for $i=1,\ldots,m$ (here we take $x_0=x$).
 Set $B={\mathcal O}_{V^{(d)},x}/\langle f_1,\ldots,f_m\rangle$ and let $m_B$ be its maximal ideal.

 \

-{\bf Step 2.} Under the assumptions of step 1, suppose that, in some neighborhood of $x$, {\bf an arbitrary} ${\mathcal G}^{(d)}$-admissible local projection to some $(d-m)$-dimensional smooth scheme, and an elimination algebra are given: Consider the local ring $( {\mathcal O}_{V^{(d-m)}_1, x_{m,1}}, m_{x_{m,1}})$.
-Then we will show that there is an inclusion of local rings,
+{\bf Step 2.} Under the assumptions of step 1, suppose that, in some neighborhood of $x$, {\bf an arbitrary} ${\mathcal G}^{(d)}$-admissible local smooth projection to some $(d-m)$-dimensional smooth scheme, and an elimination algebra are given, say Consider the local ring $( {\mathcal O}_{V^{(d-m)}_1, x_{m,1}}, m_{x_{m,1}})$.
+We show that the natural map is an inclusion of of local rings, say